Last Updated on November 19, 2024 by Avia

 Honoring the History of Thanksgiving Symbols

 While our current understanding of Thanksgiving symbols and their meanings is relatively recent in terms of human history – that doesn’t mean these icons are any less profound.
 In reality, these symbols are steeped in a great deal of lineage, meaning, time, and tradition.
 That’s what’s so terrific about symbolism – it’s rather timeless.
-Furthermore, Thanksgiving symbols retain overarching meanings that remind us of the importance of counting our blessings and be grateful to the good things we can enjoy in our lives.
+Furthermore, Thanksgiving symbols retain overarching meanings that remind us of the importance of counting our blessings and being grateful for the good things we can enjoy in our lives.
 In my way of thinking, that’s pretty powerful.
 As always, thank you for reading, and I hope you all have a resplendent Thanksgiving replete with gratitude and mindfulness.

 Mighty brightly,